MattMattL/Neural-Network-Archive/README.md

 The very early version used one-layer neural networks with input & output vectors and later improved by using arrays, OpenCL, OpenCV and different mathematical methods and optimisations.
 The files are in C, C++ or Java (.h or .h pp for header files) for different projects and purpose.

-The files are roughly sorted by the date created.
+Files are roughly sorted by the date created.